MarsCapone/Hangman/README.md

 On the two player mode you can choose whether to have ascii art hangman on or off.

 Alternatively run hangman_cli.py.
 This is a hangman game that can be called from a command line with different options.
-Call "hangman_cli.py -h" for the help file.
+Call `hangman_cli.py -h` for the help file.
 This has all the same options as the other hangman game, but I think the implementation is neater.

 Requires Python 2.7